DevL/guardsafe/README.md

 * port?/1 - translates into is_port/1
 * reference?/1 - translates into is_reference/1
 * tuple?/1 - translates into is_tuple/1

-## Not yet available macros

-* function?/2 - translates into is_function/2

 ## Online documentation